 All holders of official University e-mail accounts, i.e., faculty, staff, and students, are expected to read their e-mail on a regular basis, keeping in mind that there will be time-sensitive information contained in the e-mail.
 Some communications (employment issues, contracts, etc.) will continue to be handled only through campus or U.S. postal mail.

 Faculty and students may utilize e-mail as an official way of communicating with the faculty and the students enrolled in their courses, and as stated above, are expected to read their email on a regular basis.
 All course related e-mail communications shall be directed to an official University e-mail address.

 All holders of official University e-mail accounts shall be responsible for use of the account and shall take all reasonable precautions to confine and protect its access to the holder of the account.
 Unauthorized use of the e-mail address and account shall be the responsibility of the account holder.
 All use of University e-mail shall be in compliance with FERPA, HIPAA and applicable University policies.

 Account holders should be aware that e-mail is not retained in perpetuity either on the University's e-mail server (based on quota restrictions), or on back-up media.
 Thus, when an account holder deletes an e-mail, the content may not be retrievable beyond one week after the deletion.
 Therefore e-mail communications that need to be retained after being deleted should be kept either electronically in a location other than the e-mail server, or in print.
 The nature of a communication may also dictate requirements for its retention.
 Questions pertaining to requirements for records retention should be directed to the appropriate vice-president.

 The original policy became effective September 3, 2003.
-The revised policy becomes effective May 17, 2004.
+The revised policy became effective May 17, 2004.
 Questions relating to use of e-mail may be directed to the Helpdesk (ext.
-2964 or email@example.com).
+2964 or firstname.lastname@example.org).